kora-projects/kora-docs/mkdocs/blog/en/kora-skill-between-docs-and-agent.md

 The Skill can shape those decisions.

-## Kora Skill Is a Navigation Layer Over Existing Truth
+## Kora Skill Is a Navigation Layer Over Existing Truth { #kora-skill-navigation-layer }

 The best skill should not duplicate all documentation into one enormous prompt.
 That would create another stale knowledge store.